Johann-S/fulll/README.md

 - Complete test coverage with Gherkin scenarios
 - Command-line interface for all operations

+## CI/CD

+This project includes a GitHub Actions workflow for continuous integration.

+**Workflow:** `.github/workflows/test.yml`

+The CI pipeline automatically:
+- Triggers on pushes and pull requests to the `main` branch
+- Sets up Node.js 22.x environment
+- Installs dependencies with `npm ci`
+- Runs all tests with `npm test` which will run all the tests for `fizzBuzz` and `fleet` projects.

+This ensures code quality and test coverage are maintained.

 ## Technologies Used

 - **TypeScript** - Type-safe JavaScript